NotonAlcyone/Tkinter-VN-Framework/README.md

 ```
 ##### Add Branch

-* If condition is true, branchmaker will move  scene from CheckScene to Destination
+* If condition on encounter is true, branchmaker will move  scene from CheckScene to Destination
 ```python
 branchMaker(CheckScene,Destination,"Condition")
 ```